FiniteStateInc/third-party-upload/README.md

   finite-state-client-id: ${{ secrets.CLIENT_ID }}
   finite-state-secret: ${{ secrets.CLIENT_SECRET }}
   finite-state-organization-context: ${{ secrets.ORGANIZATION_CONTEXT }}
-  asset-id: # put the asset ID here
+  asset-id: # The ID of the Asset associated with this scan
-  version: # put the version here
+  version: # The name of the new Asset Version that will be created
-  file-path: # put the path of the file here (e.g., ./cyclonedx.sbom.json)
+  file-path: # The path to the file that will be uploaded to the Finite State Platform (e.g., ./cyclonedx.sbom.json)
-  test-type: # put the test type here (e.g., cyclonedx)
+  test-type: # The type of third-party scan being uploaded (e.g., cyclonedx).
+See below for more details.
 ```

 Possible `test-types` values can be found at [this link](https://github.com/FiniteStateInc/finite-state-asoc/blob/5f04a982501ab37c9356cddc6e5c65ac6d6a563a/graphql-api/business/src/resolvers/mutations/uploads/accepted_test_types.py#L7).

-## Action debugging
+## Action Debugging

 All details pertaining to the execution of the action will be recorded.
 You can review this information in the workflow execution logs, which is a helpful starting point if you encounter any errors during the action's run.

 ![logging example](./imgs/debug_info.png)

-## Extended feature example (optional)
+## Extended Feature Example (optional)

 In this section, we provide a code snippet for integrating this action into your existing workflow.
 Primarily, it uploads the file to the Finite State Platform for analysis.
 Once that process is completed, it uses the output of that job to automatically add a comment to the pull request, including a link pointing to the Finite State Binary Analysis URL for the uploaded file.
 You can customize the comment as desired or utilize the outputs of the action to construct your own.

-The job, named <code>show-link-as-comment</code>, is responsible for generating the comment using the output provided by the action.
+The job, named `show-link-as-comment`, is responsible for generating the comment using the output provided by the action.

 Ensure to replace certain values, as indicated in the example workflow: